kittenlogic/unsupervised-pleasures/_posts/2020-10-31-queer-ai-ultimate-fantasy-020.md

 title: Queer A.I.
 Ultimate Fantasy 20 Ultimate Fear
 description: GPT-2 model trained on a corpus of queer theatre
 summary: GPT-2 model trained on a corpus of queer theatre
-tags: [queer, boy, mother, white, gay, gayborhood, school, high school, chemistry, stereotype, illegal, isolation, outcast, Blanche DuBois, Alan McCarthy, dyke, lesbian, homosexual, sexuality, public policy, targets, parents, secret, GPT-2, RunwayML]
+tags: [queer, boy, mother, white, gay, gayborhood, school, high school, chemistry, stereotypes, illegal, isolation, outcast, Blanche DuBois, Alan McCarthy, dyke, lesbian, homosexual, sexuality, public policy, parents, secret, GPT-2, RunwayML]
 ---

 ## Computer Generated

 Let me begin by telling you my ultimate fantasy.
 When I was a very young girl, there was a gay boy in my school.
 He was a regular pupil in the chemistry department, not the best of students, who made all the right errors and often got punished for them.

 One day his name was on the school register and he was suddenly ostracized and had to go home.
 No one would talk to him; his schoolmates didn't want to know about it, and his parents didn't want to accept that his sexuality was a secret.
 And a year later his parents sued the school for discrimination and won.

 Gay boy, by the way, that's not on.
 What's it like to be the only openly gay person in a small English town?